Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Currently, more than 30 species of legionella are described, 19 of them cause the development of pneumonia in humans.
+Currently, more than 30 types of legionella have been described, 19 of which cause pneumonia in humans.
 The most common is Legionella pneumophila.
 Legionella pneumophila was first isolated in 1977.
-The name was given to this microorganism by the name of the American Legion, among participants of the conference, an epidemic of pneumonia broke out.
+This microorganism was named after the American Legion, among whose conference participants an epidemic of pneumonia broke out.

-Legionella are gram-negative bacteria, they are not part of the physiological flora of humans, are widely distributed in the aquatic environment, live in air conditioning, ventilation systems, in sanitary ware of showers, baths, water heaters, in lakes, rivers, streams.
-The main sources of outbreaks are aerosols containing legionella, from air conditioning systems, as well as in bathrooms, shower units.
-There are indications that legionella can be contained in drinking water flowing through infected faucets, as well as in the sewage system.
-They are also found in artificial thermal reservoirs, irrigation facilities.
+Legionella are gram-negative bacteria, they are not part of the physiological flora of humans, are widespread in the aquatic environment, live in air conditioning systems, ventilation, in plumbing in showers, baths, water heaters, in lakes, rivers, streams.
+The main sources of infection outbreaks are aerosols containing legionella from air conditioning systems, as well as in baths, showers.
+There are indications that legionella can also be found in drinking water flowing through contaminated taps, as well as in the sewage system.
+They have also been found in artificial thermal reservoirs, irrigation structures.

-Legionella pneumophila enters the lungs by airborne droplets.
-Legionella infection can cause both out-of-hospital and hospital pneumonia.
+Legionella pneumophila enters the lungs through airborne droplets.
+Legionella infection can cause both community-acquired and hospital-acquired pneumonia.

 - suffering from chronic alcoholism;